 The area of distributed computing systems provides a promising domain for applications of machine learning methods.
-One of the most interesting aspects of such applications is that learning algorithms that are embedded in a distributed computing infrastructure are themselves part of that infrastructure and must respect its inherent local computing constraints (e.g., constraints on bandwidth, latency, reliability, etc.), while attempting to aggregate information across the infrastructure so as to improve system performance (or, availability) in a global sense.
+One of the most interesting aspects of such applications is that learning algorithms that are embedded in a distributed computing infrastructure are themselves part of that infrastructure and must respect its inherent local computing constraints (e.g., constraints on bandwidth, latency, reliability, etc.), while attempting to aggregate information across the infrastructure so as to improve system performance (or availability) in a global sense.

-Consider, for example, the problem detecting anomalies in a wide-area network.
+Consider, for example, the problem of detecting anomalies in a wide-area network.
 While it is straightforward to embed learning algorithms at local nodes to attempt to detect node-level anomalies, these anomalies may not be indicative of network-level problems.
-Indeed, in recent work, [10] demonstrated a useful role for Principal Component Analysis (PCA) to detect network anomalies.
+Indeed, in recent work, [12] demonstrated a useful role for Principal Component Analysis (PCA) to detect network anomalies.
 They showed that the minor components of PCA (the subspace obtained after removing the components with largest eigenvalues) revealed anomalies that were not detectable in any single node-level trace.
-While their work did not face the distributed data analysis problem (it involved centralized, off-line analysis of blocks of data), it does provide clear motivation for attempting to design a distributed PCA-based system for analyzing network anomalies in real time.
+This work assumed an environment in which all the data is continuously pushed to a central site for off-line analysis.
+Such a solution cannot scale either for networks with a large number of monitors nor for networks seeking to track and detect anomalies at very small time scales.

-The development of such a design involves facing several challenging problems that have not been addressed in previous work.
-Naive solutions that continuously push all data to a central analysis site simply cannot scale to large networks or massive data streams.
-Instead, viable solutions need to process data "in-network" to intelligently control the frequency and size of data communications.
-The key underlying problem is that of developing a mathematical understanding of how to trade off quantization arising from local bandwidth restrictions against fidelity of the data analysis.
+Designing scalable solutions presents several challenges.
+Viable solutions need to process data "innetwork" to intelligently control the frequency and size of data communications.
+The key underlying problem is that of developing a mathematical understanding of how to trade off quantization arising from local data filtering against fidelity of the detection analysis.
 We also need to understand how this tradeoff impacts overall detection accuracy.
 Finally, the implementation needs to be simple if it is to have impact on developers.

-In this paper, we present a simple algorithmic framework for approximate distributed PCA tracking, together with supporting theoretical analysis.
+In this paper, we present a simple algorithmic framework for network-wide anomaly detection that relies on distributed tracking combined with approximate PCA analysis, together with supporting theoretical analysis.
 In brief, the architecture involves a set of local monitors that maintain parameterized sliding filters.
 These sliding filters yield quantized data streams that are sent to a coordinator.
-The coordinator makes global decisions based on these quantized data streams, and also provides feedback to the monitors, allowing them to update the parameters of their filters.
-Our basic theoretical tool is stochastic matrix perturbation theory.
-This tool turns out to be quite well suited to our problem, yielding analytical expressions or explicit bounds for many of the quantities that are needed in either our approximate PCA-tracking algorithm or in the analysis of its performance guarantees.
-The combination of our theoretical tools and local filtering strategies results in a distributed tracking algorithm that can achieve high detection accuracy with low communication overhead; for instance, our experiments show that, by choosing a relative eigen-error of 1.5% (yielding, approximately, a 4% missed detection rate and a 6% false alarm rate), we can filter out more than 90% of the traffic for the original signal.
+The coordinator makes global decisions based on these quantized data streams.
+We use stochastic matrix perturbation theory to both assess the impact of quantization on the accuracy of anomaly detection, and to design a method that selects filter parameters in a way that bounds the detection error.
+The combination of our theoretical tools and local filtering strategies results in an in-network tracking algorithm that can achieve high detection accuracy with low communication overhead; for instance, our experiments show that, by choosing a relative eigen-error of 1.5% (yielding, approximately, a 4% missed detection rate and a 6% false alarm rate), we can filter out more than 90% of the traffic from the original signal.